brennanmk/Battleship/README.md

 After cloning the repository, navigate to and exectute battleShip.py to play (python3 battleShip.py)

+# Video
+A video outling the project, and featuring gameplay can be found at https://drive.google.com/file/d/1V8KFtSdzzrSqGrcjsaf85BIN_5NLliII/view?usp=sharing

 # Note
 https://docs.python.org was used as a referance when writing this project